ribab/nocoflo/docs/prd.md

 4. **NFR4:** The system must maintain backward compatibility with existing database schemas
 5. **NFR5:** The plugin system must support hot-reload for development purposes
 6. **NFR6:** The architecture must support progressive enhancement without breaking existing functionality
+7. **NFR7:** All new development must follow test-driven development (TDD) practices with comprehensive test coverage
+8. **NFR8:** Test coverage must be maintained at minimum 90% for all new components and plugins
+9. **NFR9:** All tests must pass before any code changes are committed to the main branch

 ### Compatibility Requirements
 1. **CR1:** Existing API endpoints must remain functional with the same request/response formats